 About the researcher Sara Ullström

-Sara Ullström is a doctoral student at Lund University Centre for Sustainability Studies (LUCSUS).
-She holds a bachelor degree in political science and a master’s degree in applied climate change strategies, both from Lund University.
+Sara Ullström recently defended her thesis at Lund University Centre for Sustainability Studies (LUCSUS).
 Her research focuses on the role of narratives and individual lifestyle changes in sustainability transitions.